Let’s Talk 800-627-3917

 4. Establish Frequencies from Manufacturer Materials

 A preventive maintenance plan works by establishing the frequency of various maintenance tasks that support a given asset.
 When creating a detailed schedule for a particular asset it can be helpful to review instruction manuals and supporting documentation from the manufacturer.
-A manufacturer will have inside knowledge and many years of experience with these products and their suggestions are a great place to start when formulating your own preventive maintenance schedules.

 Creating an ideal preventive maintenance schedule requires inputs from several different areas.
-As we’ve discussed in this post, establishing clear techniques for working with asset information, electronic systems, maintenance resources, and management reviews can have a positive impact on a maintenance plan’s success.
-As with many approaches to maintenance, the most important factor for PM schedule success is your team’s commitment to continuous improvement and ability to improve upon the plan as you go.
+As we’ve discussed, establishing clear techniques for working with asset information, electronic systems, maintenance resources, and management reviews can have a positive impact on a maintenance plan’s success.

 Questions about the article?
 Let us help!